 Turning down a company’s initial settlement offer is part and parcel of the negotiating process.
 When you have our Birmingham, AL, truck accident attorneys on your team, you can rest easy knowing that even if an initial offer looks good, we can fight for your maximum possible compensation.

-What to Expect After Filing a Truck Accident Complaint
+What to Expect After Filing a Truck Accident Case

-To file a truck accident complaint, you need to deliver it to a county clerk within Alabama’s statute of limitations.
-Once your claim reaches the right representative’s desk, that party will consider your losses and decide whether or not to bring your case before a judge.
+To file a truck accident case, you need to deliver it to a county clerk within Alabama’s statute of limitations.
+Once your case reaches the right representative’s desk, that party will consider your losses and decide whether or not to bring your case before a judge.

-You can discuss whether settlement negotiations or a truck accident trial might better suit your needs with one of our attorneys.
-If the defendant appears combative or prone to intimidation tactics, a trial can help you give your conversations about compensation structure.
+You can discuss whether settlement negotiations or a truck accident lawsuit might better suit your needs with one of our attorneys.
+If the defendant appears combative or prone to intimidation tactics, a lawsuit can help you give your conversations about compensation structure.
 Your attorney, with the defense’s representation, can alternatively structure your negotiations.

 Schedule Your Free Truck Accident Case Consultation

 The expense of overcoming a truck accident’s injuries can feel paralyzing.
 You, however, don’t have to try and take on a trucking company alone.
 No matter who you want to name liable for your losses, you can count on a truck accident attorney in Birmingham to stand beside you.

 The Morris Bart law firm consists of more than 100 personal injury attorneys prepared to do good legal work on your behalf.
 Whether you have questions about your legal rights or need to question a settlement offer, you can contact our office for a free case consultation.

 to find a Morris Bart office near you.